 Patent trolls if curbed could severely limit the role of a lot of inventors in the innovation ecosystem.
 This gets more ugly when laws start protecting genuine companies from claiming rights on their patents.

-The presence of patent trolls might not feel right, but their very absence from innovation market would not be any right either.
+While the presence of patent trolls might not feel right, but their very absence from the innovation market would not be any right either.